Header

 Government Agencies in the Philippines

-Find out what the requirements are for your city and register your company with the Philippine government.
-Let FilePino be the bridge between you and our local agencies so you can focus on what’s important.
+Let us be the bridge between you and our local agencies in the Philippines so you can focus on what’s important.
+Keep reading to find out more!

-If your company is a corporation, a non-profit organization, a limited-liability company or a partnership, here are some of the government agencies you’ll most likely need to deal with:
+Suppose your company is a corporation, a non-profit organization, a limited-liability company, or a partnership.
+In that case, you’ll most likely need to deal with plenty of government agencies in the Philippines.

 The Department of Labor and Employment (DOLE)

-DOLE is the national government agency that is responsible for formulating policies and implementing programs in the field of labor and employment.
+DOLE is one of the government agencies in the Philippines; it is responsible for formulating policies and implementing programs in the field of labor and employment.
 The agency protects workers and their welfare by enforcing employment and labor laws.
 For foreign nationals looking to work in the Philippines, the DOLE is where they must head to to apply for Alien Employment Permits.

 Securities and Exchange Commission (SEC)

-The commission’s major functions include registration of securities, analysis of every registered security, evaluation of the financial condition and operations of applicants for security issue.
+The commission’s major functions include registration of securities, analysis of every registered security, evaluation of the financial condition, and operations of applicants for security issues.
 Corporations in the Philippines acquire their license from and are registered with the Securities and Exchange Commission.
 Partnerships and corporations head to this office when registering for their business names.

 Philippine Social Security System (SSS)